-This project is cross-curricular: music, French, art and English will be working together.
+This jazz project is cross-curricular: music, French, art and English will be working together.
 And here are the notes I’ve taken:

-The final production
+The final production of our Jazz Project

-Our goal is to set up a real exhibition in our School Library gathering everything the students will create throughout the year.
-In English class and in French class, this will be an “AP” project for the 2nd term of the school year – I had to change what I had planned – and the final task is a virtual exhibition.
-Of course, every creation will be then displayed at the end of the school year at the library.
-My students’ work will be « augmented » with QR codes to show everything they did and made.
+Our goal is to set up a real concert and exhibition in our School Library.
+It will show everything the students will create throughout the year.
+In English class and in French class, this will be an “AP” project for the 2nd term of the school year and the final task is a virtual exhibition.
+Of course, we’ll display every jazz-related creation at the end of the school year at the library.
+QR codes will “augment” my students’ productions to show everything they did and made.

-I also really want to use this opportunity to work on biographies, and I’ll model it with a flapbook about Ella Fitzgerald (#staytuned #teasing).
+I also really want to use this opportunity to work on biographies, and I’ll model it with a flapbook about Ella Fitzgerald.
 They’ll have the choice whether to publish a flapbook about a jazzman or a jazzwoman, or to create a biographical calligram.
 I’ll see if we’ll work from timelines because I’ve discovered a great tool recently (#confnat) called TimelineJS that I really want to try.

 Finally, as a musician, I want to concentrate on music.
-Therefore, I will have a playlist, will work on tone, rhythm, types of jazz (ragtime, boogie-woogie …), and I will have them rewrite a famous song “What a wonderful world”.
+Therefore, I will have a playlist, will work on tone, rhythm, types of jazz (ragtime, boogie-woogie …).
+I will also have them rewrite the famous song “What a wonderful world”.
 I’ve found a book to help them memorize the lyrics and illustrate them.